Please ensure JavaScript is enabled for purposes of website accessibility Thyroid Eye Disease Symptoms | Bulging Eyes and Other TED Signs

 While some symptoms may get better over time, others may not.
 It’s even possible for certain triggers, such as smoking or stress, to cause your TED to flare.

-Learn more about the phases of TED
+Learn more about what happens during TED

-If you have a thyroid condition (like Graves’ disease) and eye symptoms, talk to a TED Eye Specialist.
+If you have a thyroid condition (like Graves’ disease) and eye symptoms, talk to a TED Specialist.